pablocru/hello-c/src/01-hello-world-twist/statement.md

-# Exercise 1: "Hello, World!" with a Twist
+# "Hello, World!" with a Twist

 ## Objective